TensorTrove/ShowTime/README.md

   * MongoDB: A NoSQL database for storing application data.
 * **Server:**
   * Flask: A Python web framework for handling API requests.
+* **Containerization:**
+  * Docker: An open platform for developing, shipping, and running applications.

 ### Installation and Setup